-Here are some common use cases for DAM:
+Here are some everyday use cases for digital asset management in marketing:

-- Production: Use a DAM to request and fulfill new media needs.
-Let’s say there’s an upcoming product release and you need screenshots and product images for the launch.
-You can request these assets using DAM to ensure they’re built and approved by the right people.
+- Production: Use a DAM solution to request and fulfill new media needs.
+You can request assets and use it to ensure they’re built and approved by the right people.

 - Repository: Once these assets are created, use DAM as a central place to house all digital files used across your organization.
 That way, anyone who needs to use these files will not have to search for or request final versions.

-- Organization: With DAM, you can write metadata to tag assets accordingly so they’re easy to find.
-Using the product launch example, you could tag files with the name of the release, so other teams can easily search for them.
+- Organization: With DAM, you can write metadata to tag assets accordingly, so they’re easy to find.

 - Distribution: DAM allows you to easily make assets available across teams and create permissions for proprietary files.
-If a client is reviewing a customer case study video but you didn’t want to give them to give them access to the whole DAM library, you could grant them permission to just view and edit that specific file.
+If you don’t want to give someone access to the whole DAM library, you can permit them just to view and edit specific files.

 - Archiving: Use DAM to build a library for bulk storage of assets that don’t require constant updating.
-Once the product launch is complete, you can archive these files so they’re still accessible but not cluttering up your storage.
+You can archive these files, so they’re still accessible but not cluttering up your storage.